prajitdas/EBXPrivacy/README.md

 Unfortunately this is not possible.
 The on demand restricting dialog is holding up system processes, and Android may reboot automatically if too much time has passed without a response.
-Recent versions of XPrivacy have a reset button; use at your own risk.
+Recent versions of EBXPrivacy have a reset button; use at your own risk.

 <a name="FAQ62"></a>
 **(62) How can I 'toggle' multiple applications?**